x0jac0bx/MacSpoof/README.md

 # MacSpoof
-Uses macchanger to change mac address to static or random address for pwngotchi
+Uses macchanger to spoof mac address to static or random address for pwngotchi

   Install Plugin